BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 The discussion in the previous question has answered many questions already.
 We can add a couple of points on how class hierarchy is built on virtual polymorphism.

-Firstly, we need the visitor design pattern in Steps 5, 7, and 8, and 9.
+Firstly, we need the visitor design pattern in Steps 5, 7 and 8 and 9.
 Hence, we need interfaces for each step corresponding to the pattern.
 Next, AuxiliaryObjects and StructuralObjects would have class families (e.g. cross-sections).
-We would need strategy or visitor design patterns for them also.
+We would need creational (e.g. factory), strategy or visitor design patterns for them also.
 Additionally, as usual, the command design pattern would provide undo/redo functionality.
 **I think there is no need to give more details.**